Fleet Cost Center: now you really know how much each vehicle costs

 Fleet management is not only "where are my vehicles now."
 Knowing where they are and how they move is the foundation, but the real value of a connected fleet emerges when operational data (kilometers, engine hours, driving style) intersects with economic data (acquisition, maintenance, fuel).
 The Fleet Cost Center is where these two worlds start talking to each other.

-From today, on all circuits with the Fleet Management module active, the section is available from Analytics -> Fleet Cost Center.
+From today, on all circuits with the Fleet Management module active, the section is available from Analytics -> Fleet Center, where you find costs, usage, and vehicle ranking together.